• Skip to primary navigation

 This spring we played a saran wrap ball game at my nephew’s birthday party that was basically just going around a circle, each person unwrapping one layer of saran wrap, and keeping whatever prizes were inside.

+The kids loved it, even my kiddo who was the first one to get an empty layer.
 It was a fun idea, but I thought we could make it even more fun.
 Make it one of the most fun Christmas activities ever!

 I brainstormed a few ideas then finally came up with a version of the game that even my brother and sister-in-law (who hosted that party) said was way more fun!
+And my entire family agreed!

 While I made this game specifically to be a saran wrap Christmas game, you could totally use one of these variations as birthday party games or even baby shower games (toss in some baby items!)

-Coal cards are challenges that make it just a bit tougher to unwrap the saran wrap ball – things like unwrapping the ball behind your back, naming four of Santa’s reindeer before you keep unwrapping, etc.
+Coal (or challenge) cards are challenges that make it just a bit tougher to unwrap the saran wrap ball – things like unwrapping the ball behind your back, naming four of Santa’s reindeer before you keep unwrapping, etc.

 Cards used for a saran wrap game